I once overheard a client say:

 “Damn that DeSimone—he’s good!”

-That swelled my ego for a day or two, but I have to admit, I’ve always had an elevated sense of what works and what doesn’t in concept, design and execution.
+That swelled my ego for awhile.
+(Some would say it’s still swollen.)
+But I’ll say it myself, I’ve always had an elevated sense of what works and what doesn’t in concept, design and execution, even as a child scribbling “logos” instead of houses and trees.

 I’m inspired by clients who appreciate and value good design—or the value of good anything, down to the brand of crayons*—so I don’t create logos or any other form of graphic design for just anyone.
 My ideal client has a credible brand, a superior product or a stellar service.
 They are aware that attracting a high-calibre audience requires a high-calibre image.
 Not just clever, not just attractive, but absolutely perfect in every detail.